Save registry references, tax setup, permit gaps and annual-deadline status into the dashboard.

 PDF pack: filing sequence, missing evidence and post-registration compliance checklist.

-Each legal app now has a case workspace: app-specific evidence checks, risk flags, a dashboard save, a copyable review note and a PDF export.
+Each legal app offers a practical workspace for app-specific evidence checks, risk flags, local saves, copyable review notes, and checklist export paths where available.
 Start with the closest workflow below, then continue through the linked next apps.

 Save registry references, tax setup, permit gaps and annual-deadline status into the dashboard.